lawrencecchen/stripe-sync/README.md

 - https://github.com/supabase/stripe-sync-engine

-  - Needs a full blown
+  - Needs a full blown Docker setup to run.
+This is a bit overkill for a simple webhook syncer.
   - Can sync only a limited subset of Webhook events as of August 2022
-  - Only syncs to Supabase
+  - Only syncs to Supabase/Postgrest

 - https://www.sequin.io/